Back to top

 The O'Malley Foundation National Concerto Competition (formerly Walgreens) has a reputation for excellence, featuring various categories and divisions to ensure a wide range of talented young musicians can participate.
 This year's event only offered a live round of participation, and was held on December 29 and 30 at the MYAC Center in Highwood, IL.
 The competition provides both monetary awards and performance opportunities for winners.

-OPEN SENIOR DIVISION: String Category Winner: Emily Chen, 16, violin, Almita Vamos and Injoo Choi, Arlington Heights, IL
+Open Senior Division: String Category Winner: Emily Chen, 16, violin, Almita Vamos and Injoo Choi, Arlington Heights, IL Piano Category Honorable Mention: Noah Kim, 18, piano, Christopher Guzman, Vernon Hills, IL

 NOVEMBER